For this church:

-A small red brick edifice with stone dressing and slate roof, with south porch, turret and one bell.
+A small red brick building with stone dressing and slate roof, with south porch and a bell turret.
 There is a small Celtic cross on the east end gable.

-It opened in 1859 as a chapel of ease to save worshippers walking to Sutton-cum-Lound.
-It originally cost about £1200, and could seat 120 people.
+It opened in October 1859 as a chapel of ease to save worshippers walking to the parish church at Sutton.
+The original building was designed by J. G. Weightman and cost about £1200.
+The church could seat 120 people.